-The evolution in digital world has raised hopes in many freelancers.
-The evolution has not only changed the way we sell products and services but has also changed the structure of businesses.
-Freelance work could be the best example for this change.
+The evolution in the digital world has raised hopes in many freelancers.
+Evolution has not only changed the way we sell products and services but has also changed the structure of businesses.
+Freelance work could be the best example of this change.

 This was not possible if there weren’t those freelance platforms or social media sites that expertly connected clients and freelancers together.
 Several tools were also created to simplify and streamline the process of conducting business in specific and desired niches.

-Having said that freelancing is not an easy work; in fact one has to have a combination of several soft skills to handle the nature of this flexible work environment.
+Having said that freelancing is not easy work; in fact, one has to have a combination of several soft skills to handle the nature of this flexible work environment.

 Unlike permanent jobs, freelance work needs continuous networking and communication with prospective clients (employers or companies here) for establishing reputation and building trust.
 We believe soft skills are quite essential, more than others, for freelancers.